 Being miles from the nearest bike shop or stood on the side of the road in the cold trying to fix your bike isn’t fun.

 Venturing further afield is safer while riding in a group so a mate’s on hand if a ride-threatening mechanical strikes.

 Bottrill says he always rides circuits at this time of year for that very reason, never straying too far in case of mid-ride mechanicals, or in case he needs to get home quickly.

 While it might not be the most interesting way to train, it limits the potential for things to go wrong.
 Plus, you’ll have new routes to look forward to discovering in the spring.

 When riding in the summer, you’d never think of leaving the house on a long ride without a couple of bidons full of water.

 So why should things be any different come winter?
-Sure, it’s not as warm, but you need to keep your body hydrated — you’re still working hard, even if your perspiration isn’t as obvious.
+Sure, it’s not as warm, but you need to stay hydrated on your bike – you’re still working hard, even if your perspiration isn’t as obvious.

-Riding your bike over the winter months can be a great way of keeping trim during the excesses that come with the festive period.
+Riding your bike through the winter months can be a great way of keeping trim.

-But while it’s tempting to dive into a selection box or mince pie as soon as you finish your ride, it’s important to refuel your body properly with the nutrients it needs to start the recovery process.
+But while it’s tempting to dive into a selection box as soon as you finish your ride, it’s important to refuel your body properly to start the recovery process.